-SO, if you desire to develop an individualized program to help a child–your child–overcome his learning disabilities, it will be helpful if you first yourself a notebook with tabbed sections, preferably a 3-ring binder so you can easily add pages to it as we proceed through the individualized instructional design process.
+SO, if you desire to develop an individualized program to help your child overcome his learning disabilities, it will be helpful if you first yourself a notebook with tabbed sections, preferably a 3-ring binder so you can easily add pages to it as we proceed through the individualized instructional design process.
 Your binder will need at least 6 sections (maybe a couple more if you desire additional divisions of information).

 The sections can simply be labeled Step 1, Step 2, Step 3, Step 4, Step 5, and Step 6, or for greater clarity, you may want to label them as follows: